reactphp-legacy/socket-client/README.md

 $loop->run();
 ```

+> Advanced usage: Internally, the `SecureConnector` has to set the required
+*context options* on the underlying stream resource.
+It should therefor be used with a `Connector` somewhere in the connector
+stack so that it can allocate an empty *context* resource for each stream
+resource.
+Failing to do so may result in some hard to trace race conditions, because all
+stream resources will use a single, shared *default context* resource otherwise.

 ### Unix domain sockets

 Similarly, the `UnixConnector` class can be used to connect to Unix domain socket (UDS)